dfrtz/huereka/SETUP.md

    pinout
    ```

-2. Setup the circuit.
+2. Set up the circuit.
 This is not a tutorial on jumpers or breadboards, refer to public guides if more detailed
-steps on setting up circuits is needed.
+steps on setting up circuits are needed.
 Basic overview:
    1. If not using breadboard:
       1. Connect GND (pin 14) from Pi to LED.
       2. Connect GPIO18 (pin 12) power line from Pi to 330 resistor.